Luigi Cavalieri - Full-stack Developer

 20 foreach ( $array as $key => &$value ) {

-21 // When this check succeeds it does mean that
+21 // When this check succeeds it means that

 22 // we have found the key to rename.